intel/neural-compressor/docs/source/sq_medium_blog.md

 As a consequence, the scale of LLMs has grown exponentially.
 For example, GPT-2 that was released in 2019 had 1.5 billion parameters and that number of parameters increased to 175 billions when GPT-3 was released in 2020.

-Billions and more paramaters make LLMs perform well in various tasks but more difficult to deploy.
+Billions or more paramaters make LLMs perform well in various tasks but require more computing resources and more difficult to deploy.
 Models are usually loaded on servers which have limited memory for inference tasks.
 The growing scale of LLM significantly slows down the process of inference.
 In worst cases, a task might not be performed if the infrastructure fails to meet the requirement.

+As such, reduct the model size for LLMs is an urgent request.
+One of the most popular and effective ways is quantization, especially post-training quantization (PTQ).

 ## Quantization Fundamentals

 Quantization is a common compression operation to reduce memory and accelerate inference; therefore, the difficulty of LLM deployment can be alleviated.
 Quantization converts the floating point matrix to an integer matrix.